Strokes in Cats

 What causes a stroke?

 Anything that can block an artery supplying the brain can cause a stroke.
-Some causes include a blood clot such as a thrombus or embolus that lodges in a blood vessel in the brain (cerebrum).
+One possible cause is a blood clot such as a thrombus or embolus that lodges in a blood vessel in the brain (cerebrum).
 This is also known as a thromboembolism or an embolism.

 The cause of most strokes is unknown.

-What age and breeds of cats are most at risk for having a stroke?
+What age and breeds of cats are most at risk of having a stroke?

 The age at which a cat may suffer a stroke tends to be related to the underlying systemic disease or cause of cerebrovascular disease.
 Cases have been reported from ages 2 to 21 years.

-With regards to breeds, no particular breed has been identified as being predisposed to having a stroke.
+No breed has been identified as predisposed to having a stroke.

 What are the signs of a stroke?